Boring Mattress Mattress Review

 Differences Between Sizes And Variants

-The Boring Mattress Co. mattress comes in Twin, Twin XL, Full, Queen, King, and California King sizes.
-It's a medium hybrid mattress, and the manufacturer also produces an all-foam model, the Boring AF (All-Foam) Mattress.
+The Boring Mattress Co. mattress is a medium hybrid model, available in Twin, Twin XL, Full, Queen, King, and California King sizes.
 We tested the Queen-size model, and our results are only valid for that variant.
 See the label for our unit.

+This mattress was replaced by a newer model, the Boring Hybrid.
+Although it's similar, the newer model has a modified design.
+The manufacturer also produces an all-foam model, the Boring AF (All-Foam) Mattress.
 If you come across another variant or have experience with a variant that performs differently, let us know in the comments.

-Popular Mattresses Comparisons
+Popular Mattress Comparisons

 The Boring Mattress is an excellent mid-range bed-in-a-box mattress from the Boring Mattress Company.
 This mattress stands out for the materials it uses.
 Many hybrid options, even higher-end ones like the Beautyrest Harmony Lux, use some amount of low-quality foam that can prematurely develop indentations and begin to sag.
 However, this mattress only uses good or high-quality foam that lasts longer.
 Its performance also competes with the best hybrid mattresses we've tested, offering a solid all-around sleeping experience.
 It's particularly good at motion isolation, which some hybrids struggle with because of their bouncy spring layer.
 This mattress combines less bouncy springs and a memory foam layer, which helps it absorb motion.
 It has fantastic responsiveness as well, and while it can't compete with latex options like the Saatva Latex Hybrid, since latex is such a responsive material, it's likely responsive enough for most users.
 Overall, it's an excellent choice that works especially well for side sleepers and measures up to much pricier picks.